isalin/TBbard/README.md

-**Note:** If nothing happens in FFXIV on playback, you might need to run the application as administrator.
-To do this, download the accompanying batch file "TBbard_vX.X.**bat**", place it in the same folder as TBbard, right-click it and select run as administrator.
+**Note:** If nothing happens in FFXIV on playback, you might need to run the application as administrator (right-click the .exe version and "Run as administrator").
+Drag and drop does not work when run as admin.

 # TBbard